Ready for some fun facts about Alaska? Visiting Alaska was an amazing experience that tested me in many ways and proved extremely rewarding.

 7 Yes, there are polar bears in Alaska, but you have to go way north to see them.

-8 You probably know athletes and musicians from Alaska.
+8 Alaska famous people: You probably know athletes and musicians from the state.

 Palin, by the way, wasn’t even born in Alaska.
 She was born in Idaho.